ckorhonen/creator-tools-mvp/DEPLOYMENT_STATUS_CURRENT.md

 - ❌ `CLOUDFLARE_TOKEN` (wrong - missing API)

 ### No Code Changes Needed
-The main branch (commit `c524306`) has all necessary fixes.
+The main branch (commit `4a86bcd`) has all necessary fixes.
 Do not merge additional PRs unless they provide new features.

-### Optional PRs Can Be Closed
+### Open PRs Can Be Closed
 Several open PRs addressed issues that are now resolved on main.
 They can be closed after successful deployment.

 ---